Seattle, King County to stop taking plastic bags in recycling

 “A year ago, we were at 23,” Trim said.
 “Our goal is to have less plastic in the long run.
 We really want less in the first place.”

-A statewide plastic-bag ban introduced last session in the state Legislature passed the Senate but did not gain approval in the House.
+A statewide plastic-bag ban introduced last session in the Legislature passed the Senate but did not gain approval in the House.

 Trim said she expected the Legislature to take up a plastic-bag ban again next session.